Mattsi-Jansky/recipes/daal-tomato-and-lentil.md

 Utensils needed
 ---------------

-* Large pot with lid.
+* EITHER a large (At least 4L) pot with lid
+  * OR 4L+ pressure cooker and separate large frying pan
+  * The pressure cooker gets much better results
 * Something to measure water
 * Wooden spoon (Wooden as you need to scrape the bottom of the pot)